yiisoft/docs/000-packages.md

   These SHOULD correspond to PHP versions receiving security fixes.
 - Packages and application templates MIGHT have supported versions that work with unsupported PHP versions.
 - Bumping minimal PHP version in a package or an application template is considered a minor change.
-- Exception: PHP 7.4 MIGHT not be considered.

 ## composer.json